Uganda

 EIFL in Uganda

 EIFL has been working in Uganda since 2011.
 We engaged with the development of the Consortium of Uganda University Libraries (CUUL), and through this partnership, libraries in Uganda are providing access to a wide range of scholarly e-resources.
+EIFL agreements with publishers also allow authors in Uganda to publish in open access in hybrid or fully open access journals at waived or discounted Article Processing Charges (APCs).

-We have advocated for revisions to the national copyright law to enable libraries to better meet the needs of their end users.
+We have advocated for revisions to the national copyright law to enable libraries to better meet the needs of their users.
 We are also currently supporting national implementation of the Marrakesh Treaty for persons with print disabilities.

 Library Consortium Information